-As Andre Wiesner, Head Tutor of the UCT Feature Writing online short course, points out in this short video, the difference between journalism and creative writing goes beyond the fiction versus non-fiction distinction.
+As Andre Wiesner, Head Tutor of the UCT Feature Journalism online short course, points out in this short video, the difference between journalism and creative writing goes beyond the fiction versus non-fiction distinction.

 Looking for an industry that bridges the gap between journalism and creative writing?

-Consider feature writing, or “creative journalism”, and get ahead with the UCT Feature Writing online short course.
+Consider feature writing, or “creative journalism”, and get ahead with the UCT Feature Journalism online short course.